 Our Analysis and Test Results

 The CamelBak Sequoia 22 received a facelift for 2018.
 We've tested the new version and like it as much, if not more than the older one.
 They updated the hip belt, using a dual-wing design, which offers the best and biggest side storage pockets in this review.
 No more deciding between your phone or GPS or anything else, you can fit it all and more in your side pockets.
 The pack is made of 200D ripstop nylon and 400D plain-weave nylon in high wear areas, like the bottom and sides.
-It comes in one size and has an 18-inch torso length.
 CamelBak states that this bag has a 19-liter volume, with three more liters available in the outer pouch.
-You can also fit things in the separate reservoir pocket, even with a full hydration bladder, and stuff the outer mesh pocket full too, so this pack held as much as the 24-25 liter packs in this review.
+You can also fit things in the separate reservoir pocket, even with a full hydration bladder, and stuff the exterior mesh pocket full too, so this pack held as much as the 24-25 liter packs in this review.

-This was one of the most comfortable packs that we tested.
+Packs don't get much comfier.
 The shoulder straps and hip belt have some nice padding, and the lumbar area has the best padding in this review.
 Along the back, two padded sections provide cushioning and support, but the space between them helps keep you cooler on hot days.
-While not quite as ventilating as the mesh backs on the Osprey Sirrus or Deuter Futura 22 SL, those packs don't provide as much cushioning, so it can be a bit of a trade-off.
+While not quite as ventilating as the mesh backs on the Gregory Jade 28, Osprey Sirrus or Deuter Futura 22 SL, those packs don't provide as much cushioning, so it can be a bit of a trade-off.
 Want more cushioning?
 Go with the Sequoia.
 Need more ventilation?
 The Sirrus is a better choice.

-We liked the featured on this pack.
+We like the features found on this pack.
 Leave it to CamelBak to know how to stow their reservoirs.
 The bladder goes inside its own zippered and insulated pocket, away from the rest of your gear, and the pads on the back of the pack prevent it or other bulky items from pushing into your back.
-The shoulder strap has a quick release clip for the tube, and there are two side pockets if you prefer to use water bottles instead of the reservoir (and/or if you need a lot of water).
+The shoulder strap has a quick release clip for the tube, and there are two side pockets if you prefer to use water bottles instead of the reservoir (or if you need a lot of water).

 This pack weighs 37 ounces, which makes it one of the heavier packs in our test group.

 Part of that weight comes from the extra padding on the back that makes it more comfortable, along with the heavier material on the bottom and other high wear spots.
-While this pack is about a pound heavier than the Mammut Lithia Speed 15, it was also the most comfortable for hiking heavy loads over long distances.
+While this pack is about a pound heavier than the Mammut Lithia Speed 15, it is also one of the most comfortable for hiking heavy loads over long distances.
 The Gregory Jade 28 is slightly more comfortable when loaded down, but it weighs even more than the Sequoia (43 ounces).

 This pack only comes in one size with an 18-inch torso length, and it does not have a ton of adjustability.
 The previous version had load-lifting tensioners on the shoulder straps and side adjusters on the hip belt.
 CamelBak did away with both of those features in this version.